 FULL GUIDE: All about VPN kill switches

-Additionally, your connection speed can also suffer beneath a poor quality VPN provider.
+Additionally, your connection speed can also suffer beneath a poor quality or cheap VPN provider.
 The best VPNs make only minimal, if any hits to your connection speeds.

 Many premium VPN solutions add extra features to sweeten the deal, such as encrypted messaging or split tunneling.
 Free and cheap VPN solutions, however, typically don’t offer any extra incentives, and may not even offer the basic configurations that a user might need to make the most of their provider.

-The reason why free VPNs can’t be trusted boils down to a simple rule of business: you need to make money.
+The reason why a free or cheap VPN can’t be trusted boils down to a simple rule of business: you need to make money.
 Hosting VPN infrastructure isn’t free, and if a service you’re looking at claims you can use their servers for free, you need to start asking questions.
 Chances are, they’re paying for their servers with your information.

 Paying for a VPN doesn’t necessarily guarantee security, but paying for these will.
 All of the VPNs we’ve listed below are all trusted solutions, and you can rest easier knowing that you’ve chosen any of them.